moscowjh/t2-p2-project-EDA/red_red_wine.md

 5.  **chlorides** (sodium chloride - g / dm^3): the amount of salt in the wine
 6.  **free sulfur dioxide** (mg / dm^3): the free form of SO2 exists in equilibrium between molecular SO2 (as a dissolved gas) and bisulfite ion; it prevents microbial growth and the oxidation of wine.
 7.  **total sulfur dioxide** (mg / dm^3): amount of free and bound forms of S02; in low concentrations, SO2 is mostly undetectable in wine, but at free SO2 concentrations over 50 ppm, SO2 becomes evident in the nose and taste of wine.
-8.  **density** (g / cm^3): the density of water is close to that of water depending on the percent alcohol and sugar content.
+8.  **density** (g / cm^3): the density of wine is close to that of water depending on the percent alcohol and sugar content.
 9.  **pH**: describes how acidic or basic a wine is on a scale from 0 (very acidic) to 14 (very basic); most wines are between 3-4 on the pH scale
 10. **sulphates** (potassium sulphate - g / dm3): a wine additive which can contribute to sulfur dioxide gas (S02) levels, wich acts as an antimicrobial and antioxidant.
 11. **alcohol** (% by volume): the percent alcohol content of the wine.